wsams/benchmarks/README.md

 benchmarks
 ==========
 This is a project to test various benchmarks for a number of languages.
-Currently the tested languages are JavaScript (via Node.js), Ruby, and PHP.
+Currently the tested languages are JavaScript (via Node.js), Ruby, PHP, and Java.
+The goal of this project is to create a general framework in Ruby to benchmark various programming languages.

 Dependencies
 ============
-In order to run the tests you must have `node`, `ruby`, and `php` on your `PATH`.
+In order to run these tests you must have `node`, `ruby`, `php`, `java`, and `javac` on your `PATH`.
+However you may disable any of the languages.
+Edit the boolean values in the configuration section of `run_benchmarks.rb` at the top of the file.

+By default colored output is enabled.
+For colored output to work it relies on BASH colors.
+If you're not running in a BASH environment you will want to set `@colored_output` to `FALSE` in the configuration section of `run_benchmarks.rb` at the top of the file.

 Running benchmarks
 ==================